weaveworks/wksctl/README.md

 These `--git` arguments are then used to set up and configure [flux](https://www.weave.works/oss/flux/) to automate cluster management.

 We will rely on the user installing [fluxctl](https://github.com/weaveworks/flux/blob/master/site/fluxctl.md) to interact with flux directly instead of trying to replicate the functionality within `wksctl`

+To see a more detailed example combining Wksctl, [GitOps](https://www.weave.works/technologies/gitops/), [Ignite](https://ignite.readthedocs.io/en/stable/) also know as FireKube see [Firekube](examples/footloose/README.md#firekube-gitops)